OmarShehata11/omarshehata11.github.io/_posts/2024-03-18-CHALLENGE-DAYFOUR.md

 DAY 4 FROM ***#100DayOfReverseEngineering***.

-> Is it better to have  passion, or responsibility ?
+> What's your definition of hard working ?

 ## Day 4 hadith